divriots/whats-new/src/pages/next/support-for-typings-in-vue.md

   label: ''

 ---
-Autocompletion in VS Code and type checking are now available thanks to the added support of typings in Vue.

-Design systems are now released with typing, so it can be consumed in vs code and have the typing-like properties, types, entry descriptions, and more.
+Vue Design systems are now released with typings, so it can be consumed by IDEs to provide autocomletion on properties, types, descriptions, and more.